catherinechia/grandqc/README.md

 ## Integration in other packages

-Integration into other packages

 If you want to integrate GrandQC into your package, you must do the following:

 1. Citation / attribution

 Wherever your package references, bundles, or uses GrandQC (documentation, README, CLI help, UI, and/or source code comments), include a clear and unambiguous statement specifying how to cite GrandQC (provide the exact citation text and/or a link to the official citation instructions).

 2. License notice

 Include a clear and unambiguous statement that GrandQC is distributed under a non-commercial license, and that use is subject to the terms of the original GrandQC license (link to the original license text).

 ## Citation